XPRNetwork/xpr.start/README.md

 To start a Proton node you need install Leap software.
 You can compile from sources or install from precompiled binaries:

+## Important Update

+Proton Consortium is requesting all Block Producers to update their nodes to the latest version of Leap (3.2.3) by 30 June 2023.
+This update is required to ensure the stability of the Proton Mainnet.

+Please contact us on Telegram if you have any questions: https://t.me/ProtonTestnet

 # 1. Installing
 ---------------------------------------------------